goldfix/Redis.Cache/README.md

 **What?**

-It is changed format TTL serialization of items.
+It is changed format TTL and Date / Time serialization of items.

 * Old format TTL serialization was: hhmmss.
 Sample: 002000 == 20 minutes.
 * New format TTL serialization is: total seconds.
 Sample: 1200 == 20 minutes.